heikkilamarko/nats-demo/techtalk/README.md

   - Allows storing and retrieving files of any size by associating them with a path or file name as the key.
   - Supports watching a bucket to receive real-time change notifications.

-- Supported protocols
+- Server topologies

-  - TCP (Standard NATS)
-  - MQTT 3.1.1 with Sparkplug B compatibility
+  - Single NATS server
-  - WebSocket
+  - Clustering
+  - Superclusters (cluster of clusters) with gateway connections
+  - Leaf Nodes (useful in IoT and edge scenarios)

 - Multi-tenancy using Accounts